Agents seize hundreds of thousands of illegal vapes smuggled from China in nationwide crackdown

-“They’re targeting children, young adults, college students and even members of our military” Bondi said.
-“Make no mistake Chinese companies are making billions of dollars off of these products.
-They’re peddling them into our country.”
+“They’re targeting children, young adults, college students and even members of our military,” Bondi said.

 It’s the latest attempt by law enforcement to staunch the flow of unauthorized vapes that have flooded into the U.S. in kid-friendly flavors, often from China.
 Their influx has forced the FDA to try to eliminate thousands of illegal products sold by under-the-radar importers and distributors.